-BIO 303 ECOLOGY (W)
+ECOLOGY (W) BIO 303

 Ecology is the study of the diverse interactions between organisms and their environment, both living and non-living.
 These interactions drive the organization of life at many levels from individuals to ecosystems.
 This course examines the connection between ecological interactions and the organization of life, including the evolutionary responses of organisms, population dynamics, energy and nutrient cycling in ecosystems, community structure and global ecology.
 There will be a required field trip early in the semester.
 The class meets for three hours of lecture each week and one three-hour laboratory period each week.
 Prerequisites: BIO 110, 111 and CHE 105, 106, or consent of instructor.
-Annually, Fall.
+Annually, fall.

-BIO 307 HUMAN ANATOMY AND PHYSIOLOGY
+HUMAN ANATOMY AND PHYSIOLOGY BIO 307